 We are so completely confident in the performance offered by our 4G broadband services that we're prepared to guarantee that we'll achieve a speed of at least 10 Mbps download at your property immediately following equipment installation.
 Here are the details.

 It's simple.
 When we arrive at your property and install the equipment needed to receive our 4G broadband services, before we leave site, we will run an industry-standard third party speedtest over your specifically installed equipment and show you the results.

 Our Performance Promise applies both to "business as usual" customers who have paid for the equipment themselves and to government-subsidised customers, where the equipment and installation is free of charge.
 In the latter case, we will inform the relevant government body (either BDUK or ABC) that we have been unable to achieve a minimum level of broadband service and you will then be free to apply for a subsidy to use with an alternate registered provider.

 And that's it.
-If we can't demonstrate minimum broadband speeds as shown above at that point, we'll walk away, you'll have paid nothing and you'll be under absolutely no ongoing obligation to us.
+If we can't demonstrate minimum broadband speeds as shown above at that point, we'll walk away and you'll have paid nothing to us for equipment or installation.
 No strings attached - period.

 Things to note

 We will measure the 4G broadband speed being delivered at the modem/WiFi router that we will have just installed.
 Depending upon the size and construction of your property, this does not necessarily mean that you'll get the same speeds over wifi throughout your premises, because internal wifi signals are bound to degrade over distance and through walls.

 If you do need help with extending connectivity to your 4G broadband service throughout your property - either wired or wirelessly - we also offer solutions which do just that.
 Click here to find out more.